nicholaswmin/slotMachine/README.md

 ### SlotMachine.js
 ##### Simple HTML5/Canvas slot machine

+##### Note: The code is hardly formatted, follows no structure or best practices standards whatsoever.
+Clone and use at your own risk.
+Using this to make an actual slot machine that fares in the real-world is irresponsible at best

 --------------
   - Uses Paper.js - An HTML5 canvas wrapper for easier shape manipulation
   - Plug+Play  - define your own fruit images in index.html